cran-task-views/NumericalMathematics/NumericalMathematics.md

     computations such as reducing ratios of large factorials.
 -   Package `r pkg("frab")` provides methods to "add" two tables with the free Abelian group as the underlying structure.
--   `r pkg("flint")` is an R interface to FLINT (<https://flintlib.org/>), a C library for number theory.
-FLINT provides C types and functions for arbitrary precision representation of and operations on standard rings (the integers, the integers modulo *n*, the rational, *p*-adic, real, and complex numbers) as well as vectors, matrices, polynomials, and power series over rings.
-FLINT implements midpoint-interval (or "ball") arithmetic in the real and complex numbers, enabling computation in arbitrary precision with rigorous propagation of errors.
-FLINT provides ball arithmetic implementations of many special mathematical functions, with high coverage of reference works such as the NIST Digital Library of Mathematical Functions (<https://dlmf.nist.gov/>).
-The R interface is incomplete and extended "as needed"; users wanting an R interface to a certain C type or function are encouraged to submit a request using `bug.report(package = "flint")`.
+-   `r pkg("flint")` is an R interface to C library FLINT, which provides types and functions for representing and operating on standard rings, including the integers, the integers modulo *n*, finite fields, and the rational, *p*-adic, real, and complex numbers.
+For arbitrary precision signed integers, it provides standard and modular arithmetic, greatest common divisor, prime factorization, integer order roots, integer powers, integer base logarithms, integer testing (divisibility, primality, perfect power), special functions of the integers, random number generation, and many other features relevant to computational number theory.

 ### Multiprecision and Symbolic Calculations